Daphnia: Uses

 Daphnia spp. are a popular live food in tropical and marine fish keeping.
 They are often fed to tadpoles or small species of amphibians such as the African dwarf frog (Hymenochirus boettgeri).

 Daphnia spp. are used in scientific studies as a model organism.
 They may be used in certain environments to test the effects of toxins on an ecosystem, which makes them an indicator genus, particularly useful because of their short lifespans and reproductive capabilities.
 Because they are nearly transparent, their internal organs are easy to study in live specimens (e.g. to study the effect of temperature on the heart rate of these ectothermic organisms).
 Environmental toxicological testing may be undertaken with researchers assessing mortality rates or metabolic perturbations to evaluate ecological impacts.
-Daphnia is also commonly used for experiments to test climate change aspects, as UVB that seriously damages zooplankton species (e.g. decrease feeding activity).
+Daphnia is also commonly used for experiments to test climate change aspects, as UVB that seriously damages zooplankton species (e.g. decrease feeding activity, impairment of growth).

 Because of their thin membranes, which allow drugs to be absorbed, they are used to monitor the effects of certain drugs, such as adrenaline or capsaicin, on the heart.